Fossil fuel divestment campaign Gathers momentum

 We see the Scottish Government as being in a unique position to continue taking the lead in the race out of carbon, not only through ensuring that all our energy needs are met through renewables, but by enabling all communities to make the transition to resilience through adopting a clear framework in which communities can flourish.
 By doing so Scotland can demonstrate to the world how rising to the challenge of climate change can enrich rather than impoverish us.

-A sketch of our draft Resilience Strategy for Scotland is here.
-(Older background documents relating to our proposed policy framework can be found on this home page).
+A sketch of the draft Resilience Strategy for Scotland we produced is here.

 … let us know your thoughts!